Agentic AI vs. Generative AI in HR: Understanding the Difference Through Real-World Use Cases

 1. The Executive Guide to Artificial Intelligence

 One of the most practical AI books for leaders, this guide is tailored for executives who may not have a technical background but want to understand how AI impacts business.
-It breaks down complex concepts into simple terms and explains how organizations can leverage AI for operational efficiency, cost reduction, and growth.
-Leaders will find real-world case studies and frameworks that help them connect AI strategy with business outcomes.
+It breaks down complex concepts into simple terms and explains how organizations can leverage AI for operational efficiency, cost reduction, and growth, including how generative and agentic AI differ in real-world use.

 Why it matters for leaders: It bridges the knowledge gap between technical experts and business executives, allowing leaders to make confident decisions about investments in AI.